 Jane Simoni, Ph.D.

-Interests: Global mental health, HIV/AIDS, LGBT psychology, health disparities, ehealth interventions
+Interests: Global mental health, HIV/AIDS bio-behavioral science, LGBTQ psychology, Latinx and Indigenous health disparities, ehealth interventions

 |Office||Guthrie 323 / Purchasing and Accounting 140T|